mustafaaloko/laravel-keycloak/README.md

 # ***WORK IN PROGRESS***
-Although fully functional, this package is still not recommended for production use yet.
-Last few steps are remaining to be completed soon.
+Although fully functional, this package is still not recommended for public production use yet.
+It's for private use for now.
+Last few touches need to be added.
 Thanks!

 # Laravel Keycloak